Panama’s capital City marks 500th anniversary of founding

-PANAMA CITY (AP) — Panama City is marking the 500th anniversary of its founding by the Spanish on Aug.
+PANAMA CITY (AP) — Panama City on Thursday marked the 500th anniversary of its founding by the Spanish on Aug.
 15, 1519.

 Big blue butterflies and smaller orange and black ones were released by the hundreds to mark the day when Pedro Arias de Avila founded the city.